 Important Topics in Paleontology

-Fossils are the most informative type of evidence.
-Fossilization is a rare event and most of the fossils are destroyed by erosion.
+Fossils are the most informative piece of evidence.
+Most of the fossils are destroyed by erosion.
 That is why fossil records are not complete.
 Palaeontology traces the life that existed millions of years ago.
 Fossils present beneath the seas and oceans have been collected by the palaeontologists to add to the researches on the evolution of life.